Schiiss/blog/_posts/2025-11-11-databricks-mcp-catalog-the-missing-operational-layer-for-enterprise-agents.md

    > How does the Model Context Protocol (MCP) differ from OpenAI Function Calling?

-   This one worked really well — I can see in the MLflow trace that the Tavily MCP server was called multiple times to generate a file response:
+   This one worked really well.
+I can see in the MLflow trace that the Tavily MCP server was called multiple times to generate a file response:

    [![Second MAS Question Trace 1](/blog/assets/images/blog_images/databricks-mcp-catalog-the-missing-operational-layer-for-enterprise-agents/mas_second_question_trace_1.png)](/blog/assets/images/blog_images/databricks-mcp-catalog-the-missing-operational-layer-for-enterprise-agents/mas_second_question_trace_1.png)